Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/MSOnline/v1/Get-MsolFederationProperty.md

 ## PARAMETERS

 ### -DomainName
-The domain name for which the properties from both the Active Directory Federation Services 2.0 server and Microsoft Online will be displayed.
+Specifies the domain name for which the properties from both the Active Directory Federation Services 2.0 server and Microsoft Online are displayed.

 ```yaml
 Type: String